stadium-software/user-management-portal/pre6.12/README.md

 **Email & Password**

 When assigning users to Stadium applications in the Portal, an initial password is generated for each user.

-For security reasons, the Portal database does not store generated passwords.
-Instead, passwords are added to text files and downloaded for manual distribution.
+However, for security reasons, the Portal database does not store these passwords.
+Instead, generated passwords are added to text files and pushed to the Portal admin user on generation for manual distribution.

 When applications that are configured to use "Email & Password" authentication, it is advisable to configure the "Email Settings" in the "Server -> Configuration" section of SAM.
 This will allow users to define their own passwords using the "Forgot Password" facility.